“Cistanche in Your Pants” aka “The Stalk Enlarger” and a Favorite of Genghis Khan

 In The Essence of Medical Prescriptions, a Chinese physician in the tenth-century, had many formulas designed to help with performance in the bedroom and male potency.
 Of these, 80% contained cistanche.
 You can even notice the phallic shape it has (that’s called The Doctrine of Signatures)…

 As a legend there are several versions of this story, but here is one of them:

 In 1190, Genghis Khan’s army was locked in what came to be known as the ‘Battle of the Thirteen Wings’ as he sought to unify Mongolia.
 His army was trapped on a plateau, fatigued and demoralized.

 White horses then came down from the heavens of which the Khan and his men slit the throats.
 Blood spilled on the ground, from which sprang cistanche.
 The army consumed this, replenishing their strength and vitality.
 After this sign from god they went on to be victorious.

-Cistanche’s Sexual Benefits
+Cistanche’s Bedroom Performance Benefits

 Limited research has been done on cistanche, despite its thousands of years of historical use.
 Some findings include seminal vesicle and testicle support in rats.*